basharast/AstifanSystem/README.md

 The project built to provide security

-THis project need to be built-in with secure hosting services provide this system as frontend
+This project need to be built-in with secure hosting services provide this system as frontend

 We can later publish lite version of the system for public use